Information for Volunteers

 Statisticians for Society has been introduced to meet this need and support our members in giving their time and skills to charities.

 Because pro bono work is both a challenging and rewarding experience.
 It is an excellent way of providing vital services to those in need, while gaining experience.
-Volunteering in this way is something of a tradition in other professions such as law, and now, with support from the Big Lottery Fund we have the formal framework to facilitate this for our members.
+Volunteering in this way is something of a tradition in other professions such as law, and now, with support from the National Lottery Community Fund we have the formal framework to facilitate this for our members.

 As a volunteer, you will: